ng2-ui/sortable/README.md

-# Ng2 Node Module Example
+# Ng2 Node Module Publish Example

 You can publish angular2 package as a node module without minifying or concatenating by using the benefit of dynamically loading it using systemjs.